 Stacking Your Firewood – Tips and Best Practices

-Purchasing firewood, whether it’s in a cord or a rick, can be a pricey venture, so the last thing that a consumer needs is for the quality and integrity of the firewood to become compromised.
+Purchasing firewood, whether it’s in cord or rick, can be a pricey venture, so the last thing that a consumer need is for the quality and integrity of the firewood to become compromised.